Elizabeth Montagu, Duchess of Manchester

-She was born at Kirtlington in Oxfordshire, a daughter of Sir James Dashwood, 2nd Baronet, and his wife, the former Elizabeth Spencer (whose sister Anne was Duchess of Hamilton).
-One of Elizabeth Dashwood's sisters, Anne, became Countess of Galloway.
+She was born at Kirtlington Park in Oxfordshire, a daughter of Sir James Dashwood, 2nd Baronet, and his wife, the former Elizabeth Spencer (whose sister Anne was Duchess of Hamilton).
+One of Elizabeth Dashwood's sisters, Anne Dashwood, became Countess of Galloway.

-She married Manchester on 22 or 23 October 1762, at St George's, Hanover Square, London, in the same year he inherited the dukedom.
+She married the Duke of Manchester on 22 or 23 October 1762, at St George's, Hanover Square, London, in the same year he inherited the dukedom.
 Their children were: